Group Forest Management Certification

-The PEFC General Assembly approved the revised standard on 14 November 2018.
+The latest version of this standard was approved by the PEFC General Assembly on 14 November 2018.

 Group certification works through a combination of internal and external auditing.
 As not every smallholder is audited, costs are substantially lower, helping make certification accessible.
 However, this means that internal auditing must work flawlessly.